About Krakow

 Cultural Etiquette and Customs:

-- Greetings: A common greeting in Poland is a firm handshake with direct eye contact.
-Saying "Dzień dobry" (good morning/good afternoon) is a polite way to start conversations.
+- Greetings: A common greeting is a firm handshake with direct eye contact.
+Address people using their titles and surnames unless invited to be more informal.

 #